 In 2020/21, an anti-racism committee consisting of senior staff, principals, vice principals, and representatives from CUPE and MRTA was established.
-In the current year, a one-time funded 0.25 FTE vice principal and a 0.29 FTE helping teacher support the work of the committee, provide professional development to district staff, directly engage with students, and assist senior staff and the board with the development and review of related policies.
-For the 2023/24 school year, it is proposed on a one-time basis that the helping teacher position be increased to 0.43 FTE (\$53K) and that the vice principal position be increased to 0.38 FTE (\$45K).
+In the current year, a one-time funded 0.25 FTE vice principal and a 0.29 FTE teacher support the work of the committee, provide professional development to district staff, directly engage with students, and assist senior staff and the board with the development and review of related policies.
+It is proposed that we continue to fund on a one-time basis a 0.29 FTE teacher (\$35K) and increase the vice principal position to 0.38 FTE (\$65K) on a one-time basis for 2023/24.
 It is further proposed that \$10K be allocated on a one-time basis to support the purchase of authentic resources to support student learning related to racial inclusivity and equity.

-In addition, with support from the vice principal and teacher of racial inclusivity and equity and the Aboriginal education vice principal, school teams and social emotional learning initiatives will also focus on racial inclusivity and equity.
+In addition, with support from the vice principal and teacher Racial Inclusivity and Equity and the Aboriginal education vice principal, school teams and social emotional learning initiatives will also focus on racial inclusivity and equity.